LokeshVadlamudi/test/README.md

-# Rice Bowl python program
+# Rice Bowl Python Program

 adds various ingredients to the rice bowl object and prints the attributes.